hero88/shop24h-backend/README.md

-NodeJS backend for shop24h page
+NodeJS backend for shop24h Front-end
+Import products_sample.json to your MongoDB database to get some products to use in shop24h.